di-press/ulysses-amendment-comparer/README.md

 ## Create virtual environment

-This project was developed and ested under Python==3.8
+This project was developed and tested under Python==3.8

 Assuming you have Anaconda installed in your system, you can create the virtual environment: